michaeldawson/website/src/markdown-pages/alignment.md

 You may identify some kinds of “loop-hole” patterns in yourself, or you may know others whose lives have been affected by them.

-When I observed them in myself, they would generally start innocently enough, but could develop into something more difficult to manage.
+When I observed my own "loop-hole" patterns, they would generally start innocently enough, but could develop into something more difficult to manage.
 For me, one interesting example was online speed-chess.
 I would start playing games to relax, and then before I knew it, my brain was reenforcing a process whereby as soon as one game finished, I _started playing the next game_.

 Pop quiz: _what's the limit for how many games of speed chess a human can play in one session?_